AmbassadorGraveyard/ambassador-android-sdk/README.md

 <img src="screenshots/rafLogoPosition1.png" />

-### Modifying Sharing Options
+### Modifying Share Options

-The share methods can be disabled or reordered in customValues.xml.
-The share methods allowed are Facebook, Twitter, LinkedIn, Email, and SMS.
+The share options can be disabled or reordered in customValues.xml.
+The share options allowed are Facebook, Twitter, LinkedIn, Email, and SMS.
 These strings are _not_ case sensitive.

 <img src="screenshots/socialArray.png" />

-#### Disabling Sharing Options
+#### Disabling Share Options

-To disable a sharing method, remove it from the array.
+To disable a share option, remove it from the array.

 <img src="screenshots/disableIconValues.png" />

 <img src="screenshots/disableIconExample.png" width="250" />

-#### Reordering Sharing Options
+#### Reordering Share Options

-To reorder share methods, rearrange their positions in the array.
+To reorder share options, rearrange their positions in the array.

 This is the standard ordering with Facebook appearing first and SMS last.